howerj/libforth/readme.md

 Immediately switch into command mode.

+* '\]'          ( -- )

+Switch into compile mode

+* '\>mark'      ( -- location )

+Write zero into the head of the dictionary and advance the dictionary pointer, push a address to the zero written into the dictionary.
+This is usually used after in a word definition that changes the control flow, after a branch for example.

 * ':noname'     ( -- execution-token )

 This creates a word header for a word without a name and switches to compile